rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 # Midnight

 It happened.
 Right around midnight, everything we threw at the code worked perfectly.

-All edges and vertices were linked together as expected, DFS/BFS worked.
+All edges and vertices were linked together as expected, DFS and BFS both worked.
 WE.
 WERE.
 DONE!

 Then some idiot (spoiler: it was me) suggested that the other two stop packing their stuff up.
 Before we quit for the night, we should run the professor's sample through just to be safe.